Inhibit "Sunshine Vitamin" Deficiency

-1,000 IU, 250 softgels, Item# 01751
+1,000 IU, 250 softgels

 Vitamin D3 can be synthesized by humans in the skin upon exposure to ultraviolet-B (UVB) radiation from sunlight.
-But, due to the winter season, weather conditions, and sun block, the body’s ability to produce optimal vitamin D levels may be inhibited.87 These factors point to the value of taking a daily vitamin D supplement.
+But, due to the winter season, weather conditions, and sun block, the body’s ability to produce optimal vitamin D levels may be inhibited.
+These factors point to the value of taking a daily vitamin D supplement.

 The current RDA for vitamin D is only 600 IU which has resulted in startling evidence of a widespread deficiency for this vitamin.
-Most experts in the field now recommend intakes between 1,000–10,000 IU for adults to achieve a serum 25(OH)D level above those indicative of vitamin D deficient levels, at approximately 80 nmol/L or 32 ng/mL.
+Most experts in the field now recommend an intake between 1,000–10,000 IU for adults to achieve a serum 25(OH)D level above those indicative of vitamin D deficient levels, at approximately 80 nmol/L or 32 ng/mL.

-Life Extension suggests that healthy adults supplement each day with 5000-8000 IU of vitamin D with the objective of achieving an optimal 25-hydroxy vitamin D blood level between 50–80 ng/mL.
-A vitamin D blood test can help you determine the amount of vitamin D you need to supplement to achieve an optimal level.
+Life Extension suggests that healthy adults supplement each day with 5,000–8,000 IU of vitamin D with the objective of achieving an optimal 25-hydroxy vitamin D blood level between 50–80 ng/mL.
+A vitamin D blood test can help you determine the additional amount of vitamin D you may need to supplement with to achieve an optimal level.